 Some less-than-reputable contractors might argue, “But isn’t green board moisture resistant?”

 It is moisture resistant but cannot withstand the amount of moisture that a shower will produce.
 It’s only a matter of time before the green board or drywall becomes saturated, moldy, and falls apart.
 Oftentimes, before you realize there is a problem, the moisture will have already made it into your framing and caused serious damage.

-If your tile installer is using green board and then attaching a sheet membrane such as Kerdi Membrane to waterproof your shower that is an acceptable method.
-I don’t personally care for this method very much, but the manufacturer of Kerdi Membrane will warranty the membrane when properly installed over green board in a shower.
-Here in San Luis Obispo County it does not meet code to put green board in your shower even if it is covered with Kerdi membrane.
-The inspectors will want to see a coated glass mat water resistant gypsum backer such as DensSheild instead of green board.
+If your tile installer is using green board and then attaching a sheet membrane such as Kerdi Membrane to waterproof your shower, that is an acceptable method.
+We don’t prefer this method, but the manufacturer of Kerdi Membrane will warranty the membrane when properly installed over green board in a shower.
+Here in San Luis Obispo County, it does not meet code to put green board in your shower even if it is covered with Kerdi membrane.
+The inspectors will want to see a coated, glass-mat, water-resistant gypsum backer, such as DensSheild, instead of green board.

-Your tile installer has installed nails, screws or staples below the top of the shower dam
+Your tile installer has installed nails, screws or staples below the top of the shower dam.

-Also, when using a shower pan liner the installer MUST NOT use cement backer board to wrap the shower dam.
-There is no way to properly fasten the cement backer board without damaging the shower pan liner causing a leak.
+Also, when using a shower pan liner, the installer MUST NOT use cement backer board to wrap the shower dam.
+There is no way to properly fasten the cement backer board without damaging the shower pan liner and causing a leak.
 The proper way to prepare the shower dam is to wrap the dam with lath and only fasten it to the outside vertical side of the dam.
 No fasteners on top or inside the dam.
 Then the dam is floated with mortar.

-Your tile installer is spot bonding
+Your tile installer is spot bonding.